-Radius has an 8-in, 8-out "gateway" for exchanging audio data with the rest of your Livewire network.
-Radius can consume up to 8 Livewire audio streams from the network, and it can deliver 8 Livewire audio streams to the network.
-To understand this, it might help to envision this network connection as a high-speed freeway, with 12 lanes coming towards your studio and 4 lanes going out.
+QOR has a configurable gateway of 8-in and 8-out (8x8) OR 12-in and 4-out (12x4) Livewire channels with a larger network.
+To understand this, it might help to envision this network connection as a high-speed freeway, with 12 lanes coming towards your studio and 4 lanes going out (or 8 and 8).